directus/directus/docs/cloud/glossary.md

 ## Inactivity

-If there is no app activity _(requests)_ for 3 days on a Community Project, the [Infrastructure](#infrastructure) is paused.
+If there is no app activity for 3 days on a Community Project, the [Infrastructure](#infrastructure) is paused.
 Projects which remain paused for a certain duration will be automatically deleted, see details in [Cloud Policies](https://directus.io/cloud-policies/#).
 To avoid deletion, you must manually [resume the Project](/cloud/projects/#resume-paused-project) within the Cloud Dashboard.
 Once paued, app activity/requests will not resume the Project.